Rahulsingh190792/SSPackage/README.md

 ### Installation

-SSPackage is supported only on windows platform.
+SSPackage is supported only on windows platform and has been tested on Windows 10
 SSPackage doesn't require installation, you can download it directly from [GitHub](https://github.com/Rahulsingh190792/SSPackage) and start using it.

 ---